patchbae/jekyll-now/_posts/PCOMP/2017-10-24-Color-Mixing-Lamp.md

 I am working on the schematic since it may change after getting feedback during this week's class.

-Here is the arduino code:
+Here is the Arduino code:

+'''
 #define REDPIN 5
 #define GREENPIN 6
 #define BLUEPIN 3